 Proxy Video

-Proxying a video is a function that allows you greater flexibility over large video files in Camtasia.
+Proxying a video is a function that allows you greater flexibility over large video files in Camtasia Editor.
 If you record footage with a DSLR camera, smartphone camera, high resolution recordings, or recordings of significant length, it can result in huge video files.
-These video files can be tough for Camtasia and your computer to manage, leading to poor performance, even crashing.
+These video files can be tough for Camtasia Editor and your computer to manage, leading to poor performance, even crashing.
 Playback can be choppy and slow which in turn can lead to increased editing time and effort.
-Applying proxy video lowers the quality of the video file while you’re editing it in Camtasia, but it doesn’t affect the final video; this creates a much smoother and more user-friendly editing experience without reducing the quality of the end product.
+Applying proxy video lowers the quality of the video file while you’re editing it in Camtasia Editor, but it doesn’t affect the final video; this creates a much smoother and more user-friendly editing experience without reducing the quality of the end product.

 To create a Proxy Video, right-click on the media in the Media Bin and choose Create > Proxy Video

-Note - Camtasia will automatically proxy media that is greater than 1080p or is stored in a cloud storage location such as OneDrive.
+Note - Camtasia Editor will automatically proxy media that is greater than 1080p or is stored in a cloud storage location such as OneDrive.

 Updating Drivers

 Updating your drivers can help your system run more efficiently, especially with regard to screen recorders and video editors.
-Keeping your drivers up to date can also help prevent Camtasia from crashing and the below steps/guide may help you with that.
+Keeping your drivers up to date can also help prevent Camtasia Editor from crashing and the below steps/guide may help you with that.

 Identifying your hardware